gperonato/getHorizon/README.md

 getHorizon
 ========================================
-This is a script to generate an horizon profile (skyline) from Mapzen Elevation Service.
+GetHorizon is a script to generate an horizon profile (skyline) from a viewpoint using Mapzen Elevation Service.
 It has been developed in the framework of the class ["Renewable energy and solar architecture in Davos"](http://edu.epfl.ch/coursebook/fr/renewable-energy-and-solar-architecture-in-davos-PENS-210) offered at EPFL (Academic Year 2016-17) and of ongoing research at the [Laboratory of Integrated Performance in Design (LIPID)](http://lipid.epfl.ch/research/energy).

 System requirements